9231058/yepc/README.md

 ## How To Run

 We have planty of time, so we have created the an Angular Frontend for our project.
+The frontend project is outdated but with the help from [here](https://stackoverflow.com/questions/55921442/how-to-fix-referenceerror-primordials-is-not-defined-in-node), it works now.

 ```sh
 cd yepc-UI